Dr. Bill Lyons

 Bill has served as Director of the Center for Conflict Management since 2001.

-A graduate of the doctoral program at the University of Washington, Bill’s first book manuscript, The Politics of Community Policing (1999, University of Michigan Press), was an analysis of the neighborhood politics surrounding the emergence of community policing in Seattle.
+Bill’s first book manuscript, The Politics of Community Policing (1999, University of Michigan Press), was an analysis of the neighborhood politics surrounding the emergence of community policing in Seattle.
 In 2006 he published Punishing Schools (co-authored with Julie Drew) with the

 Areas of Responsibility